Data-Driven Matrix Recovery via Optimal Shrinkage and Spatially Resolved Singular Vector Denoising under High-Dimensional Separable Noise: Introduction

-$Z(x,y)$ is a noise-only random matrix, potentially with a dependence structure that will be detailed later. $S(x,y)$ is the signal matrix satisfying a mixed Hölder condition that will be defined later, and is a low-rank matrix with the singular value decomposition (SVD) $\sum_{i=1}^r d_i \ub_i \vb_i^\top$, where $r\geq 1$ is assumed to be small compared with $p$ and $n$, $\ub_i\in\mathbb{R}^p$ and $\vb_i\in\mathbb{R}^n$ are left and right singular vectors, respectively, prescribing the signal, and $d_i>0$ are the associated singular values describing signal strength that may depend on $n$.
-To simplify the discussion, we call the pair $\ub_i$ and $\vb_i$ the $i$-th signal and $d_i$ the $i$-th signal strength hereafter.
-The {\em high dimensional} setup under the model \eqref{eq_model} is $p=p(n)$ and $p/n\to \beta\in (0,\infty)$ as $n\to\infty$.
-This model is a generalization of the traditional high-dimensional spiked model \cite{bai2008central,bai2012sample, baik2006eigenvalues}.
-We review two shrinkage-based approaches for recovering the underlying matrix \( S \) in the following.
-The first is designed for low-rank structures, leveraging spectral decay to recover dominant singular components; the second is designed for the mixed Hölder condition, utilizing localized basis shrinkage to capture piecewise smooth features.
+Given the additive model in \eqref{eq_model}, assume $S$ is strictly low-rank, admitting a singular value decomposition (SVD) of the form $\sum_{i=1}^r d_i \mathbf{u}_i \mathbf{v}_i^\top$, where the rank $r \geq 1$ is assumed to be significantly smaller than both $p$ and $n$.
+The vectors $\mathbf{u}_i \in \mathbb{R}^p$ and $\mathbf{v}_i \in \mathbb{R}^n$ represent the left and right singular vectors, respectively, which prescribe the signal structure, while the associated singular values $d_i > 0$ quantify the signal strength and may scale with $n$.
+For brevity, we will refer to the pair $\mathbf{u}_i$ and $\mathbf{v}_i$ as the $i$-th signal vectors and $d_i$ as the $i$-th signal strength.
+The asymptotic \emph{high-dimensional} regime is defined such that $p = p(n)$ grows proportionally with $n$, satisfying $p/n \to \beta \in (0,\infty)$ as $n \to \infty$.
+This model represents a generalization of the traditional high-dimensional spiked covariance model \cite{bai2008central, bai2012sample, baik2006eigenvalues}.\\

-\subsection{Optimal Shrinkage of Singular Values}
+\subsubsection{Optimal Shrinkage of Singular Values}

-When $S$ is low-rank, a weighting approach has been actively studied to recover $S$ from $\wt S$ by SVD, widely known in the literature as the singular value shrinkage {\em}, for recovering $S$, which was first mentioned, to the best of our knowledge, in \cite{eckart1936approximation,mirsky1960symmetric,golub1965calculating}.
-The idea is to select a proper function $\varphi: [0, \infty) \rightarrow [0,\infty)$, {often nonlinear, and construct}
+When $S$ is inherently low-rank, a weighting approach applied to the SVD of $\widetilde{S}$---widely known as singular value shrinkage---has been actively studied for the recovery of $S$.
+To the best of our knowledge, this approach was first introduced in \cite{eckart1936approximation, mirsky1960symmetric, golub1965calculating}.
+The central idea involves selecting an appropriate, often nonlinear, shrinkage function $\varphi: [0, \infty) \rightarrow [0,\infty)$ to construct the estimator: